Reflections on BSDEs: Preliminaries and formulation of the reflected BSDE

 \subsection{A lot of integrals}

 This part is purely for completeness as we recall the construction and some results of (stochastic) integration theory.
-The integrals are constructed starting from processes indexed by $[0,\infty)$, and the corresponding value at infinity of the (stochastic) integrals are determined by taking the limit $[0,\infty) \ni t \uparrow\uparrow \infty$.
+The integrals in this work are always constructed on $[0,\infty)$, and the corresponding value at infinity of the (stochastic) integrals are determined by taking the limit $[0,\infty) \ni t \uparrow\uparrow \infty$.
 This allows us to consider them as optional processes indexed by $[0,\infty]$ which are additionally left-continuous at infinity.